River Cruises fleet

 Contributing to the family river cruising popularity are the boats' new designs, including cabin configurations, connecting staterooms and larger suite accommodations for families.
 Many land tour activities are also family orientated, featuring cycling, history-themed games, cooking lessons, scavenger hunts.

 CLIA's 2016 report said the European river cruising market grew 2.7% over 2015, with over 1,36 million booked passengers.
 Among those, the majority were North Americans (38,7%) followed by Germans (28,4%).

 Among the most booked US river cruise deals are the following itineraries:

-- Columbia and Snake Rivers (between Portland OR and Clarkston WA)
+- Columbia and Snake Rivers (between Portland Oregon and Clarkston WA)

-- Lower Mississippi River (between New Orleans and Memphis)
+- Lower Mississippi River (between New Orleans and Memphis TN)

-- Mississippi River (between New Orleans and St Louis)
+- Mississippi River (between New Orleans and St Louis Missouri)